Celebrating 150 years of impact

 Recent highlights

-• Assisting financial institutions with CCCFA compliance and litigation risk, including advising on customer remediation and regulator and key stakeholder engagement.
+• Assisting financial institutions with FMCA and CCCFA compliance and litigation risk, including advising on customer remediation and regulator and key stakeholder engagement.

 • Acting for a natural resources company in defending a High Court contract claim for rectification and mistake, and breach of the Fair Trading Act.